 "This inflationary period is unprecedented.
 Marketers shouldn't be looking back to their 1980s playbook for guidance.
 This perfect storm of raw goods price hikes and supply chain disruptions — on the heels of forced trial during the pandemic — has thrown the concept of loyalty up in the air and is redistributing it," said Sean Murphy, Catalina's Chief Data & Analytics Officer.
 "Marketers need to closely monitor and quickly respond to changing consumer purchase patterns across grocery categories."

-Catalina tracked ten common product categories and found that their aggregate price in 2022 Q1 was nearly 10% higher compared to the same quarter one year ago.
-This echoes the Consumer Price Index for food at home. which is 11% for 12 months ending April 30, 2022.
+The Catalina Shopping Basket Index tracked ten common product categories and found that its aggregate price in 2023 Q1 was nearly 16% higher compared to the same quarter one year ago.
+This is double the Consumer Price Index for food at home for March 2023, which has remained stable at 8.5% versus 2022.

-The basket's price increase was led by Cereal (+13%), closely followed by Frozen Prepared Food (+12%).
-Soft Drinks & Water (+12%), and Soaps & Detergents (+12%).
-On the other end of the spectrum, the basket's price increase was mitigated by relatively modest increases in Hand & Bath Soaps (+6%) and Frozen Vegetables (+4%).
+The basket’s price increase was led by Cereal (+21%), closely followed by Yogurt (+21%), Soft Drinks & Water (+19%), and Soaps – Hands & Bath (+17%).
+On the other end of the spectrum, the basket’s price increase was mitigated by relatively modest increases in Paper Products (+9%) and Soaps & Detergents (+7%).

 This guide offers ways for CPG marketers to fight the Great Loyalty Rebellion by offsetting inflationary price increases with personalized marketing campaigns that rebuild consumer trust and loyalty.
 For example: